Japan top court backs transgender woman in toilet case

 But a higher court overturned the ruling in 2021 and backed the state, acknowledging its responsibility to consider the "embarrassment and anxiety" felt by others at the woman's use of the female toilets.

+Responding to the decision on Tuesday, the prime minister's office said the government would "take appropriate measures" after studying the verdict.

+"The government will work squarely towards the realisation of a society where diversity is respected," said top government spokesman Hirokazu Matsuno, without mentioning specific actions.

-Japan earlier this year past its first legislation ostensibly intended to protect the LGBTQ community from discrimination.
+Japan earlier this year passed its first legislation ostensibly intended to protect the LGBTQ community from discrimination.

 However, campaigners slammed the watered-down language in the bill, which only opposes "unjust discrimination".